 The fuses are located in the back of the monitor below the electrical cord connection.
-Use a flat screwdriver to pry out the fuse housing cover, and replace the fuses with fuses of the same rating only (F3.15A 250 Volt).
+Use a flat screwdriver to pry out the fuse housing cover, and replace the fuses with fuses of the same rating only (F3.15A 250 Volt low breaking capacity).
 Push the fuse housing cover closed, then reconnect the power cord and turn the monitor on.